MMansy19/Projects-Showcase/README.md

-# Project Showcase: DevInnovate Hub
+# Projects Showcase: DevInnovate Hub

 ## Overview
 DevInnovate Hub is a portfolio dashboard that showcases my various projects, highlighting skills and technologies used in each.
 It serves as a centralized hub for professionals, recruiters, and fellow developers to explore my work and expertise.